maysh15/VehicleSales/README.md

 # VehicleSales

-This Application Demonstrated upload of Vehicle Sales data in CSV Format, display UI showing all aspects of data and displays the most sold vehicle
+This Application Demonstrates upload of Vehicle Sales data in CSV Format, display UI showing all aspects of data and displays the most sold vehicle

 # Technology Stack